 There are methods of allergy testing that the American Academy of Allergy, Asthma & Immunology (AAAAI) believes are not useful or effective.
 These include: massive allergy screening tests done in supermarkets or drug stores, applied kinesiology (allergy testing through muscle relaxation), cytotoxicity testing, skin titration (Rinkel method), provocative and neutralization (subcutaneous) testing or sublingual provocation.

-• Breast-feeding exclusively for the first four to six months, or using a hypoallergenic formula, may delay or prevent atopic dermatitis and milk allergy.
+• Breast-feeding exclusively for the first four to six months, or using a hypoallergenic formula, may strengthen the immune system while delaying or preventing atopic dermatitis and milk allergy.

 • Restricting a mother's diet during pregnancy or while breast-feeding has not been shown to help prevent the development of allergies.

 • Solid foods should be introduced gradually between four to six months of age.
 Egg, dairy, peanut, tree nuts, fish and shellfish can be gradually introduced after less allergenic foods have been tolerated.
 In fact, delaying the introduction of these foods may increase your baby’s risk of developing allergies.

 • Reducing exposure to some allergens, such as dust mites, may delay or prevent allergy or asthma symptoms.

 • Exposure to tobacco smoke before and after birth increases your infant's risk of developing wheezing and asthma.